Proper Conflict-free Coloring of Graphs with Large Maximum Degree: Introduction

 The condition $|f| \geq 3$ for every $f \in E(\Hy)$ in Theorem \ref{hyper_main} is mild, since we may move edges of $\Hy$ with size 2 to edges of $G$.
 However, this operation might increase $\Delta(G)$.
 When considering proper conflict-free coloring for a graph $G$, this condition $|f| \geq 3$ is satisfied only when $G$ has minimum degree at least 3.
-But vertices of degree at most 2 can be handled by a simple argument, so Theorem \ref{main_graph} can be deduced from Theorem~\ref{hyper_main} without moving edges of size 2 from $\Hy$ to $G$.
+But vertices of degree at most 2 can be handled by a simple argument, so Theorem \ref{main_graph} can be deduced (when $R$ is sufficiently large) from Theorem~\ref{hyper_main} without moving edges of size 2 from $\Hy$ to $G$.

-The emphasis of Theorem~\ref{hyper_main} is on making $\beta$ have a small coefficient for $R$ and is more effective when $\rank(\Hy)$ is large.
-When $\rank(\Hy)$ is small, one can obtain the following result (Theorem \ref{hyper_fixed_rank}) by slightly modifying the proof of Theorem~\ref{hyper_main} to drop logarithmic factors.
+The emphasis of Theorem~\ref{hyper_main} is on making the lower bound hypothesis on $\beta$ as weak as possible; that is, making the coefficient on $R$ as small as possible.
+So this result is more effective when $\rank(\Hy)$ is large.
+When $\rank(\Hy)$ is small, we can obtain the following result (Theorem \ref{hyper_fixed_rank}) by slightly modifying the proof of Theorem~\ref{hyper_main} to drop logarithmic factors.
 We will show that the number of colors mentioned in Theorem \ref{hyper_fixed_rank} is optimal up to a constant factor.